Tuesday, Aug 8, 5-7pm – regular quarterly meeting at Austech

-The Barrington school and park site now has eight more portable classroom buildings, for TA Brown Elementary.
-Brown will also share some of the Barrington buildings, including the library and cafeteria.
+The Barrington school and park site now has nine more portable classroom buildings, for TA Brown Elementary.
+Brown will also share some of the Barrington buildings, such as the cafeteria.

 During the past school year, TA Brown faculty and students were split between buildings at AISD’s Allen campus, in southeast Austin, and Reilly Elementary.
 The criteria for the selection of a site for the school’s home for the next two to five years were: